-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Aurora PostgreSQL, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Amazon Aurora PostgreSQL is AWS's PostgreSQL-compatible relational database engine, offering up to 3× the throughput of standard PostgreSQL.
 It supports automatic scaling, global databases, and Babelfish for SQL Server compatibility — ideal for cloud-native workloads migrating from on-prem PostgreSQL.